iAlexeze/Scripting-Project-Data-Processing/README.md

     cd data
     bash gen-email.sh

 The script will create sample data files for clients, staff, students, and partners, with randomly generated email addresses.

-Once the sample data is generated, follow the instructions in the "Usage" section to process and analyze the data using joint-data.sh.

 - Navigate to the project directory in your terminal and run the joint-data.sh script to process the data: